pymc-devs/pymc/CONTRIBUTING.md

 We have provided a Dockerfile which helps for isolating build problems, and local development.
-Install [Docker](https://www.docker.com/) for your operating system, clone this repo, then then run `./scripts/start_container.sh`.
+Install [Docker](https://www.docker.com/) for your operating system, clone this repo, then run `./scripts/start_container.sh`.
 This should start a local docker container called `pymc3`, as well as a [`jupyter`](http://jupyter.org/) notebook server running on port 8888.
 The repo will be running the code from your local copy of `pymc3`, so it is good for development.
 You may also use it to run the test suite, with